 Introduction

 Identifying rare bloodlines is an important strategy for conserving rare breeds of livestock.
 Breeding from rare lines, for instance, can help maintain the diversity of a gene pool.
 And if the individuals from rare lines are of proper type, then breeding from rare lines can assist in breed conservation from a type perspective, too.
 Assessing whether a particular rare bloodline is worthy of conservation is therefore a two-step process.
 First is identifying rarity, and once rare lines are identified then the more important work of assessing if the rare lines are of proper type and therefore worthy of conservation begins.
-Identification of rare lines is a necessary first step and is the focus of this study.
+Identification of rare lines is a necessary first step and is the focus of the information here.

 I did my first identification of rare bloodlines in Fell Ponies in 2007 based on the sires and dams of the 2005 and 2006 foal crops (click here to read that study).
 I have now completed a second analysis of rare bloodlines.
 It updates the 2007 study and then analyzes the sires and dams of the 2017 and 2018 foal crops.
 Click here to read an overview of my updated study.